Can’t keep your floors clean? What is causing those ugly streaks? Completely frustrated? Feel like you’ve tried everything and nothing is working?

 If all else fails, how do you stop streaking on floors?

 If you keep doing what you’ve always done, you’ll keep getting the same result, so when you next clean keep the 7 mistakes above in mind.
-It might take some trial and error, but the solution for your streaky, dirty floors is only a step a way.
+It might take some trial and error, but the solution for your streaky, dirty floors is only one step away.

-For more help and support give the XO2 customer care team a call today on 1300 123 499 or visit XO2's range of floor care products online.
+For more help and support give the XO2 customer care team a call today on 1300 123 499 or visit XO2's range of floor care cleaning and maintenance chemical products online.
 If you know your surface just head to our Top Products By Surface page to see our cleaning and maintenance product recommendations.